Professional Staff

 Kristin Tymchak, M.A./A.C.

-Kristin is the Project Coordinator for the ECFP-3 project in the Social Development Lab.
+Kristin is the Project Manager for the Social Development Lab and coordinates the ECFP-3 project.
 She holds an M.A./A.C. degree in school psychology from the University at Buffalo, where she was involved in research examining academic writing interventions for elementary-aged students.
 Kristin also holds a B.A. in psychology from the University at Buffalo, where she completed an independent honors thesis examining the effects of social experience on mouse ultrasonic vocalization production.
 Prior to joining the lab, Kristin worked as a school psychologist intern in a local elementary school.
 She is interested in how peer and familial adversity impacts school readiness.
-She hopes to pursue a career in research.
 Email: katymcha@buffalo.edu

-Hayley is a volunteer in the Social Development Lab.
-She received her B.A. in Psychology at UB and is currently a M.A. student in School Psychology at UB.
-Email: hayleyfe@buffalo.edu
+Riley is a part-time staff member for the Social Development Lab.
+Riley is currently pursuing her PhD in School Psychology at UB.
+Email: rileygod@buffalo.edu

 *No additional paid positions are currently available.
 Positions are posted on the UB jobs website when available.